Ludvig Faddeev: Honours and awards

 He received numerous honors including USSR State Prize (1971), Dannie Heineman Prize (1975), Dirac Prize (1990), an honorary doctorate from the Faculty of Mathematics and Science at Uppsala University, Sweden, Max Planck Medal (1996), Demidov Prize (2002 – "For outstanding contribution to the development of mathematics, quantum mechanics, string theory and solitons") and the State Prize of the Russian Federation (1995, 2004).
 He was president of the International Mathematical Union (1986–1990).
 He was awarded the Henri Poincaré Prize in 2006 and the Shaw Prize in mathematical sciences in 2008.
 Also the Karpinsky International Prize and the Max Planck Medal (German Physical Society).

-He also received the Lomonosov Gold Medal for 2013.
+He also received the Lomonosov Gold Medal in 2013.